Law enforcement investigating Swainsboro shootings, 1 killed

 SWAINSBORO, Ga.
 (WJBF) – Law enforcement officers in Emanuel County are investigating a pair of shootings in Swainsboro Monday night.

-According to the Emanuel County Sheriff’s Office, the first shooting happened at around 7 p.m. on N. Racetrack St. and left 1 person dead.
+According to the Emanuel County Sheriff’s Office, the first shooting happened at around 7 p.m. on North Racetrack Street and left 1 person dead.

 Another shooting happened about 30 minutes later.